DanEGordon/TravelersLabCode/README.md

 Works on a folder where each Cely letter is an individual text file The results of the program are in the results document

-Planns were made to expand the program to other, larger ketter coolections, such as the Paston collection, but I personally didn't work on that project.
+Plans were made to expand the program to other, larger ketter coolections, such as the Paston collection, but I personally didn't work on that project.